Eagle Feather Award

 We were honored to present the 2016 Eagle Feather Award to Joseph Rael (“Beautiful Painted Arrow”), an eighty-two year old author, healer, mystic, and teacher who travels the world establishing his uniquely beautiful “sound and peace temples.”
 When he is not traveling and teaching, Joseph makes his home in Colorado on the Ute Reservation.
 He is of both Ute and Picuris descent and belongs to both tribes.
 Learn more about Joseph and his work here.

-Because of his busy travel schedule we were unable to deliver the award until early November.
 SSP Board members Lena and Jose Stevens traveled to Southern Colorado to present the award to Joseph in a short and lovely ceremony.
 At that time they recorded an interview with him containing nearly an hour’s worth of wisdom and humor.
-That interview is now accessible to members in our audio library.
-If you would like to listen and are not a member, consider joining.
+Congratulations, Joseph Rael, and thank you!